MiscellaneousStuff/all-time-bangers/README.md

 Discord bot which allows group members to vote on which music to add to a super playlist on spotify.
 It works by having users react to a recognised music link (currently YouTube and Spotify links) with a 🐐 emoji and then adds them to the spotify playlist.
+The user must have the voter role, this prevents abuse.

 This allows regular music channels in discords to still have music be queued but not necessarily added to the master spotify playlist.